 How many times my salary can I borrow for a mortgage?

-• The income multiple lenders offer you depends on your overall individual circumstances - so your affordability will be looked at as a whole, rather than just your earnings
+Well, most lenders calculate how much they're willing to lend you by using a multiple of your income.
+The income multiple offered, though, depends on your overall individual circumstances - so your affordability will be looked at as a whole, rather than just your earnings.

 • Speak to an expert today about your needs and the current market